Early-stage software — the API is unstable and will change. Follow along on GitHub.

 Keys, not positions

 Most durable execution engines replay your workflow from the top, matching each step by its position in the code.
-Reorder something?
-Insert a step?
-That's a breaking change for every in-flight workflow.
+Reorder something or insert a step and that's a breaking change for every in-flight workflow.

 memable matches by key.
 You name each step yourself.
 On recovery, the engine looks up what's already done by key and returns the cached result.
 It doesn't care what order your code runs in.

 Deploy new code while workflows are in flight.
 Bump a key version to re-execute a buggy step.
-Remove a step and its cached result sits there harmlessly.
-No replay.
-No migration.
-No ceremonies.
+Remove a step and its cached result just sits there harmlessly.
+No replay, no migration.

 After deploying v2